“The only real difference between Anxiety and Excitement was my willingness to let go of Fear.”

 Worried about an upcoming interview, an audit meeting, next steps in an investigation, things you need to do later?
 Exercise that planning muscle, having a dress rehearsal in your head will make things go smoother and keep worry at bay entirely.

-That planning and preparation will equip you for any eventualities that take place and make the journey, wherever it goes, easier.
+That planning and preparation will equip you for any eventualities that take place and make the journey, wherever it goes, easier to navigate.

 Try a New Path